chrisquince/PenrynTutorial/StrainResolution.md

 cd ..
 ```

-We will run DESMAN on three complete clusters with more than 50fold coverage.
+We will run DESMAN on two complete clusters with more than 50fold coverage.
 Find these with the following simple script:
 ```
 python3 ~/bin/CompleteClustersCov.py Concoct/clustering_gt1000_scg.tsv Concoct/clustering_gt1000_covR.csv > Split/Comp50.txt
 ```

+What species are these clusters likely from?

 The split mapping files:
 ```